 - 1. The maximum subsidy in the Housing Choice Voucher programs is the lower of the Payment Standard minus the Total Tenant payment, or Gross Rent minus the Total Tenant Payment. - 2.
 The Housing Assistance Payment to the Owner is the lesser of the Actual Housing Voucher Subsidy described above or Rent to Owner. - 3.
 Once the HAP Contract is executed, the Authority begins processing payments to the owner.
 Checks are disbursed by the Authority to the owner or owner's agent each month.
 The Authority will make every effort to make timely HAP payments to owners. - 4.
 If housing assistance payments are not paid promptly when due after the first two calendar months of the HAP contract term, the Authority will pay the owner penalties in accordance with generally accepted practices and law, as applicable in the local housing market, governing penalties for late payment by a tenant.
 However, the Authority will not be obligated to pay any late payment penalty if HUD determines the late payment by the Authority is due to factors beyond the Authority's control, including inaccurate information about the unit or utility payment in the RTA.
-The Authority will not be obligated to pay any late payment by the Authority will not be obligated to pay any late payment or the RTA.
 The Authority will not be obligated to pay any late payment penalty if housing assistance payments by the Authority are delayed or denied as a remedy for owner breach of the HAP contract (including, any of the following of the Authority's remedies: recovery of over-payments, suspension of housing assistance payments, abatement or reduction of housing assistance payments, termination of housing assistance payments, and termination of the contract). - 5.
 The submitted claim must include a copy of the owner's lease stating the late fee amount and late fee deadlines applicable to renters, the amount requested, and documentation that similar amounts have customarily been collected from other tenants.
 The Authority is only liable for the amounts and dates stated in the owner's lease.
 The Authority will review the claim, the client file and payment records.
 The Authority will make a determination on each claim and respond to the claimant accordingly.
 Claims that are approved for payment will be paid within 30 days.
 Owners will receive written notification of claims that are approved or denied, including reason(s) that the claim is denied. - 6.
-The Authority is not responsible for payment of late fees caused by: the tenant's late payment of rent; late HUD fund transfer; HAP payments on hold (HQS, etc.), or for any other reason permitted by HUD. - 7.
-Owner payments will be placed on hold if: - a.
-The unit fails two consecutive HQS inspections; - b.
+The Authority is not responsible for payment of late fees caused by: the tenant's late payment of rent; late HUD fund transfer; HAP payments on hold (HQS/NSPIRE, etc.), or for any other reason permitted by HUD.

+- 7. Owner payments will be placed on hold if: - a.
+The unit fails two consecutive HQS or NSPIRE inspections; - b.
 Ownership of the unit has changed; - c.
-Unit ownership is in question; or d.
+Unit ownership is in question; or - d.
 Any other reason the Authority determines that the HAP contract has been breached.